prashanta/printnode/readme.md

 # PrintNode

-A server that relays print commands to GoDEX barcode printer connected via serial port, from other apps using MQTT.
-Provides web interface to setup and test the printer.
+A server app that relays print commands to GoDEX barcode printer connected via serial port, from other apps using MQTT.
+Provides web interface to setup and test printer.

-Intended to be deployed on a RaspberryPi using resin.io.
+Intended to be deployed on a RaspberryPi (using resin.io).

 ---

 ###To install: